GPRC Life Wheel™ + 12 Components of Ecological Health

 Goals-oriented measurement and evaluation processes are woven into work that is research and outcome driven.

-America’s Prairies and Plains are the most severely damaged and least protected of any major ecosystem, with several specific prairie ecosystems on the brink of extinction.
+America’s Prairies and Plains are the most severely endangered and least protected of any major ecosystem, with several specific prairie ecosystems on the brink of extinction.
 Many native prairie wildlife and plant species are also threatened with the “extinction spiral’.
 Protecting and restoring native prairies sizeable enough to allow the reintroduction of wild bison serves as an umbrella protection mechanism for other prairie wildlife like prairie dogs, grassland nesting birds, etc.

 GPRC’s conservation work is targeted at specific prairie projects of high conservation value and need.